 p.
 195 on different appearance of teeth in an ox & sheep

-p 213 Prestwich on denudation of Weald – [illeg] axis varied somewhat during Cretea period
+p 213 Prestwich on denudation of Weald — anticlinal axis varied somewhat during Cretea period.

-[Joseph Prestwich.
+Prestwich, Joseph.
 1857.
-On some fossiliferous ironstone occurring on the North Downs.]
+On some fossiliferous ironstone occurring on the North Downs.
+Quarterly Journal of the Geological Society of London 13: 212-213.
+PDF

-(a) How can in world an isthmus separating 2 marine corals, Faunas, & yet have often we seen in Books 2 fossil faunas which geologists by superposition believe to be of same age, & yet with so many representative species, that at so short a distance our present experience [wd] lead to double distinct, & so an isthmus is [illeg] – I suspect many more formations have to be intercalated. – If known type formation be later times is / in [lower] then it may well happen that many will have to be intercalated.
+(a) How can in world an isthmus separating 2 marine conch.
+Faunas, & yet have often we seen in Books 2 fossil faunas which geologists by superposition believe to be of same age, & yet with so many representative species, that at so short a distance our present experience wd lead to double district, & so an isthmus is inserted.– I suspect many more formations have to be intercalated.– If known type formation be later than is / is too often it may well happen that many will have to be intercalated.

 21